eggsacc/Obsidian-sync/Code/C,C++/Command line arguments.md

 ## Converting string to `int`

 All arguments passed to `main()` are strings.
 If we expect the argument to be an integer, we have to convert the string to an `int`.
-However, we cannot just use normal type-casting `(int)arg` since conversion from strings to integers are more complicated.
+However, we cannot just type-cast `(int)arg` since conversion from strings to integers are more complicated.

 We have to use another standard library called `stdlib.h` for the `atoi` function, which converts strings to integers.